 Learn to become comfortable with not saying anything

 It is often our instinct to try and help of fix the situation.
-Sometimes staying silent is the best thing we can do.
-Instead just try to BE there for the person/couple.
+Sometimes staying silent is the best thing we can do to support someone experiencing infertility.
+Instead, just try to BE there for the person/couple.
 If the situation is right, it can be helpful to acknowledge that they are going through a hard time, and let them know that you are there fore them when, and if they ever want to talk.

 Be mindful if you become pregnant

 While someone who is struggling with infertility will not want to diminish your joy related to your pregnancy, they certainly do not want the experience rubbed in their face.
 If you become pregnant, it can really help letting the person know of your situation in a heartfelt way, in advance of any big announcement and in private.
 Also let them know that you are aware of their experience and that you are sympathetic and understanding of whatever their feelings or reactions may be.